cgroll/slides/slide_srcs/assetMgmt.md

 - in plain Markowitz example with moments only?
 - in single period VaR example?
 - in part on bootstrapping?

-### Univariate estimation

-- changing weights requires reestimation of model

-### Multivariate estimation

-- changing weights does not require reestimation of model

 ### Plain Markowitz estimation: